amirilovic-adidas/k8s-workshop/README.md

-# Kubernetes workshop 5th Jun 2018
+# Kubernetes workshop 20th Feb 2019
-This repo contains the files, documentation and exercises used in the Kubernetes workshop held at adidas HQ in Amsterdam on the 5th of June 2018.
+This repo contains the files, documentation and exercises used in the Kubernetes workshop held at adidas HQ in Amsterdam on the 20th of February 2019.

 ---